alessiobrusco13/SwiftStudentChallenge2025/readme.md

 ## 💡 Why Lucid?

+## 💡 Why Lucid?

-Lucid wasn’t just built to solve a problem — it was built out of personal experience.
+Lucid wasn’t just built to solve a problem — it came from something personal.

 Like many students, I’ve struggled with procrastination.
 That familiar cycle of anxiety, avoidance, and last-minute rushes has followed me for years.
-Ironically, I finished building Lucid during an all-nighter — but that only made the project more real.
-I was building something I genuinely needed.
+Ironically, I even finished building Lucid during an all-nighter.
+But that only made the project feel more real — I was building something I genuinely needed.

-Studies show that procrastination often stems from poor emotional regulation.
-When faced with a task that feels overwhelming, we tend to avoid it in search of short-term relief.
-But that relief only feeds the cycle.
+To better understand *why* procrastination happens, I also dove into research on emotional regulation, anxiety, and motivation.
+I wanted to ground Lucid in something deeper than just productivity hacks — to design around the actual psychological causes.
+Some of the most relevant studies I referenced are included in the [`/Research`](./Research) folder.

-Lucid was designed to help break that cycle — to:
+Lucid was created to help break that cycle — to:

 - Reduce anxiety tied to academic pressure
 - Help students understand and manage their emotions
 - Turn study time into a reflective, structured, and more rewarding experience

-Designing Lucid helped me confront my own procrastination.
-That alone made this project worth building.
+> _“Designing Lucid helped me confront my own procrastination.
+That alone made this project worth building.”_

 ---